 and some spray paint –

-these two unlikely pieces fit together perfectly to create an easy, upcycled plant stand.
+these two unlikely pieces fit together perfectly to create a cute and easy plant stand.

 I started by gluing the plate on top of the stand.
 This is when I discovered that I love gorilla glue.
-My brother-in-law is a huge proponent of gorilla glue, so after hearing him (and my sister) sing its praises, I decided to give it a try for this project.
+My brother-in-law is a huge proponent of gorilla glue, so after hearing him sing its praises, I decided to give it a try for this project.

-While the paint was drying, I scoured my garden supplies for the perfect pot and found this:
+While the paint was drying, I scoured my garden supplies for the perfect pot,

 which also got a new paint job.